What is Event Management?

 Event Manager – Jack of all Trades

-Find a location, select a great theme, book a DJ/band, organise great food and send out invitations.
+Find a location, select a great theme, book a DJ/band, organize great food and send out invitations.
 Many think designing and producing events are easy.
 Do you?

 Creating a successful event requires a lot of hard work, skills and experiences.
 An event manager requires the right blend of the three to be good.

-A manager plans, organises and executes different types and sizes of events.
+A manager plans, organizes and executes different types and sizes of events.
 In simple terms, working with budgets, schedules and various vendors is the job.
 Then creating the perfect event for the client.

-An event manger’s job may be hard but in practice, it is the most exciting and rewarding job on the planet.
+An event manager’s job may be hard but in practice, it is the most exciting and rewarding job on the planet.

 Managing and producing an event efficiently requires a considerable range of skills.
-An event manager needs to posses these skills set:
+An event manager needs to possess these skills set:

 - Great communication and people skill